Fjr9516/KTH_defense/README.md

 ## Writing

 The final dissertation is based on the publications included in your PhD.
 As a first step, collect all the publications you wish to include in the thesis.

+### Reference Management

+I use Zotero to manage my references.
+It can be uploaded directly to Overleaf, and you can create a group library for your thesis.